-On September 30, 2022 and 2021, 100% of the CRA's net position is reported as restricted and can only be used for community redevelopment in accordance with Chapter 163, Florida Statutes and the community redevelopment plan.
+On September 30, 2023, one-percent of the CRA's net position represents its net investment in capital assets and the remaining 99% of the CRA's net position is reported as restricted and can only be used for community redevelopment in accordance with Chapter 163, Florida Statutes and the community redevelopment plan.
+In the prior year, 100% of the CRA's net position was reported as restricted.